RupakMukherjee/PPPL-CCI-2021/index.md

 ### Evaluation

-In example Test2-A6, we discussed how graph 4 and graph 6 show that the Test 2 model is producing ideal results since the error value (blue line) is at zero.
-In addition,  in graph 5 and graph 6, the solid and dashed lines are aligned.
+In example Test2-A6, in Graph 5 and Graph 6, the solid and dashed lines are aligned.
 I have adjusted the parameters for test cases A7 and test case A8.
 Despite adjusting the parameters, the Test 2 model shows that the model is accurate.
-In all test cases A6-A8, graph 4 and graph 6 show error value as zero and graph 5 and graph 6 shows the solid and dashed lines are aligned.
 Now that we are done evaluating Test 2-Advection-Diffusion Equation let’s evaluate Test2-Burger’s Equation.

 ## Burger's Equation